CharityCompassionCoin-CCC/tronsr-template/COMMUNITY_PLAN.md

 You may freely spend your Charity Compassion Coin (CCC) TRC10 tokens towards your choice of many different organizations we are supporting through our Global Chairty Hub online at www.charitycompassioncoin.com

 --------
 Token Overview:

-52 Billion Charity Compassion Coin (CCC)'s in all.
+94 Billion Charity Compassion Coin (CCC)'s in all (TRC10 & ERC20 Types).

+Decimal Rating: 0 & 8 (1 ERC20 CCC can be subdivided into 0.00000000 decimal places)
 Allocation:

-50 Billion for Global use and circulation via charitable GIVE Builders, Governments/politicals/UN.
+92 Billion for Global use and circulation via charitable GIVE Builders, Governments/politicians and cryptocurrency trading exchanges.

 2 Billion are frozen for the next 3-5 years in Charity Compassion Coin's Treasury.